The AVO Effect of Formation Pressure on Time-Lapse Seismic Monitoring in Marine Carbon Dioxide Storage

 As shown in Figure 6, varieties of formation pressure, porosity, and CO2 saturation cause different reflection coefficient.
 The changing of reflection coefficient caused by formation pressure is the most pronounced, especially for big incidence angle.
 Porosity also has an effect on the reflection coefficient.
 The bigger the porosity, the smaller the reflection coefficient.
 This is in accordance with general geologic knowledge.
 For the effect of CO2 saturation on reflection coefficient, as mentioned above in the manuscript, changes in the CO2 content in the pore and fracture space do not affect the S-wave velocity and have little effect on the P-wave velocity.
 There is also little difference in density between supercritical CO2 and seawater.
 This gives rise to the fact that changes in the CO2 saturation have almost no effect on the reflection coefficient.
 That is, the reflection coefficient basically only varies with incidence angle (known as the AVO effect), as shown in Figure 6(c).

-Figure 6 The influence of formation pressure, porosity, and CO2 saturation variation on reflection coefficient amplitude
+5 The effect of formation pressure, porosity and CO2 saturation on seismic record

 AVO method is used to study the seismic reflection amplitude variation characteristics between the shot point and the receiver the shot offset, and then detect the underlying media information at the reflection interface.
 AVO is currently the most important and commonly used method for reservoir exploration.